Michaelangel007/easing/README.md

 it can be confused with `time` which _may_ or _may not_ be normalized.
 UGH.

-Instead, I'll use the variable `p` as a visual mnemonic that we are representing a normalized percentage time, that is, `elapsed/duration`.
+Instead, I'll use the variable `p` as a visual mnemonic that we are representing a _normalized percentage_ elapsed time, that is, `elapsed/duration`.

 ## Simultaneous Animations